G

 The Prerequisite Everyone Skips: Can Google Reach and Render Your Page?

 Before any content tactic matters, Google has to be able to fetch your page and see the content on it.
 If it cannot, you are not eligible for the overview, full stop.
-Most "how to rank in AI Overviews" advice skips this entirely.
+A lot of "how to rank in AI Overviews" advice skips this entirely.

 Two failure modes are common and invisible:

-In our experience auditing pages with Geotoolbox, the most common reason a well-ranked page is never cited is not content quality.
-It is that the answer only renders after JavaScript runs, so the crawler never sees it, and nobody notices because the page looks perfect in a browser.
+In our experience auditing pages with Geotoolbox, one of the most common reasons a well-ranked page is never cited is not content quality.
+It is a render failure: a JavaScript error, a blocked resource, or a timeout leaves the indexed HTML missing the answer, and nobody notices because the page looks perfect in a browser, where the scripts run fine.

 This is the cheapest win available because it is binary: either Google can render your answer or it cannot.
 Confirm it before optimizing a single sentence.
-You can check whether your page is reachable and renders its content with a free scan, then move on to the content work.
+The free AI-Readiness Score checks the crawler-access foundations; verifying what actually renders takes a live fetch, which is what the paid Content Analyzer does.
+Then move on to the content work.

 How AI Overviews Pick Their Sources